ebosetalee/Understanding-Python/data_structure/Data-structures-&-algorithms.md

 - get_front : returns first element
 - empty : returns true if queue is empty
 - full : returns true if queue is full

+##### __Stack__
+__Stack__ is an abstract data type with a bounded(predefined) capacity.
+It is a simple data structure that allows adding and removing elements in a particular order.

+- __Basic features of Stack:__
+1. Stack is an ordered list of similar data type.
+2. Stack is a __LIFO(Last in First out)__ structure or we can say FILO(First in Last out).
+3. `push()` function is used to insert new elements into the Stack and `pop()` function is used to remove an element from the stack.
+Both insertion and removal are allowed at only one end of Stack called __Top__.
+4. Stack is said to be in Overflow state when it is completely full and is said to be in Underflow state if it is completely empty.

+- __Implementation of Stack using Linked List:__
+It has the following operations :
+- push: push an element into the stack
+- pop: remove the last element added
+- top(peek): returns the element at top of stack.

+##### __Hash Table__

 ### __What is an Algorithm ?__